 FERC has jurisdiction over the rates charged by petroleum pipelines for interstate shipments.
 The states retain jurisdiction over petroleum pipeline permitting and over rates for intrastate shipments.
 A separate Federal authority, the Pipeline and Hazardous Materials Safety Administration, under the Department of Transportation, has jurisdiction over pipeline safety regulation for both natural gas and petroleum pipelines.

-Nuclear energy projects and the operators of such projects are subject to licensing by the NRC.
+Nuclear energy projects and the operators of such projects are subject to licensing by the NRC and offshore wind and offshore oil and gas are subject to approval by the Bureau of Ocean Energy Management ("BOEM").